Culture of the Isle of Wight: Literature and other media

 Alfred, Lord Tennyson was made Baron Tennyson, of Aldworth in the County of Sussex and of Freshwater on the Isle of Wight by Queen Victoria in 1884.

 The poet Algernon Charles Swinburne grew up at Bonchurch, and said in a letter that he had climbed Culver Cliff at 17.
 He is buried at Bonchurch.

 The author Maxwell Gray (Mary Gleed Tuttiett) was born in Newport, and a number of her novels, including the best-known, The Silence of Dean Maitland, are set on the island.

-The isle has been the setting for several novels, including Julian Barnes's utopian novel England, England, and detective thrillers such as The Fallen by Robert Rennick.
+The isle has been the setting for several novels, including Julian Barnes's dystopian novel England, England, and detective thrillers such as The Fallen by Robert Rennick.
 It also features in John Wyndham's novel The Day of the Triffids and Simon Clark's sequel The Night of the Triffids.

 The Iranian-born poet Mimi Khalvati was educated at Upper Chine School in Shanklin; many of her poems are about the island, especially in the book "The Chine".

 Sandown-based author Edward Upward sets part of his book "In the Thirties" on the Isle of Wight.

-The 1973 film That'll Be the Day, starring David Essex, Rosemary Leach and Ringo Starr, was filmed on the island, at Sandown High School, Shanklin beach and Wroxall.
+The 1973 film That'll Be the Day, starring David Essex, Rosemary Leach and Ringo Starr, was filmed on the island, at Puckpool holiday camp, Ryde, Sandown High School, Shanklin beach and Wroxall.

 The 2005 film Fragile was filmed almost entirely on the Isle of Wight, with the exception of a few exterior shots.
 Prominent locations featured in the film include Ryde's Union Street, the Military Road at Compton Bay, Ryde Pier and Red Funnel's Red Osprey car ferry.

+The 2022 book Roman Vectis: Archaeology and Identity in the Isle of Wight, by the Isle of Wight's former county archaeologist David Tomalin, examines the nature and identity of islanders in Roman and later times.

 Painting

-The "Isle of Wight School" of Romantic painters specialised in views of the South West Coast; prominent were George Morland and J.M.W.
-Turner.
+The "Isle of Wight School" of Romantic painters specialised in views of the South West Coast; prominent were George Morland and J. M. W. Turner.